ionawright/dsa-coursework-netbeans/README.md

 _______

-### 🤦🏼‍♀️ Need to further develop:
+### 👩‍💻Need to further develop:
-- I never implemented the IDisplayable interface - unsure exactly what I could use this for or am I over thinking this?
+- I never implemented the IDisplayable interface - unsure exactly what I could use this for or am I over thinking this? 💭
-- I can only store a file via the Object stream, still working out how to import a file.
+- I can only store a file via the Object stream, still working out how to import a file 🤦🏼‍♀️
+- I need to look up JavaDocs, unsure what the benefit of this is yet 🤷‍♀️

+Still writing 💬